New Carrollton–Silver Spring Line

-The New Carrollton–Silver Spring Line, designated as Route P30, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange and Silver lines of the Washington Metro and Silver Spring station of the Red Line of the Washington Metro.
+The New Carrollton–Silver Spring Line, designated as Route P30, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange and Silver Lines of the Washington Metro and Silver Spring station of the Red Line of the Washington Metro.
 The line operates every 12 minutes between 7AM and 9PM, and 30–60 minutes after 9PM.
-P30 trips are roughly 62 minutes.
+P30 trips are roughly 65 minutes long.
 The line provides service on the East-West Highway corridor from the eastern portion of Prince George's County to Montgomery County.

 Background

-Route P30 operated daily between New Carrollton station and Silver Spring station connecting both Prince George's County to Montgomery County via the East-West Highway corridor.
-The route was one of the busiest Metro routes from Maryland as it mainly connects Riverdale, Hyattsville, Lewisdale which sees increased ridership.
+Route P30 operates daily between New Carrollton station and Silver Spring station connecting both Prince George's County to Montgomery County via the East-West Highway corridor.
+The route is one of the busiest Metrobus routes within Maryland.

-Route P30 began at New Carrollton and traveled via Ellin Road, Harkins Road, and Annapolis Road.
-The route then turned along Riverdale Road traveling along it before westbound trips turned from Riverdale Road onto Lafayette Avenue, then turned onto Queensbury Road, while eastbound trips turned from Queensbury Road onto 48th Avenue, before turning onto Riverdale Road, buses remain along Queensbury Road, operating until reaching Belcrest Road.
-The route then turned into Hyattsville Crossing station serving the station before turning back along East-West Highway.
-The route then operated along East-West Highway, then entered Montgomery County by operating along Ethan Allen Avenue.
-The route then turned along Philadelphia Avenue until it turned on Fenton Street.
-The route then turned along Colesville Road, then on Georgia Avenue, and then onto Wayne Avenue to serve the second level of the Paul S. Sarbanes Transit Center.
-The route would operate the same pathway back vice versa.
+Route P30 begins at New Carrollton and travels via Ellin Road, Harkins Road, and Annapolis Road.
+The route then turns along Riverdale Road traveling along it before westbound trips turned from Riverdale Road onto Lafayette Avenue, then turns onto Queensbury Road, while eastbound trips turned from Queensbury Road onto 48th Avenue, before turning onto Riverdale Road, buses remain along Queensbury Road, operating until reaching Belcrest Road.
+The route then turns into Hyattsville Crossing station serving the station before turning back along East-West Highway.
+The route then operates along East-West Highway, then enters Montgomery County by operating along Ethan Allen Avenue.
+The route then turns along Philadelphia Avenue until it merges into Fenton Street.
+The route then turns onto Colesville Road, then on Georgia Avenue, and then onto Wayne Avenue to serve the second level of the Paul S. Sarbanes Transit Center.

 Route P30 operates out of Landover division.